ramalho/jupyturtle/README.md

-The idea and some of the code for this module came from [Tolga Atam](https://github.com/tolgaatam)'s [ColabTurtle](https://github.com/tolgaatam/ColabTurtle/tree/master), which I discovered reading a pre-print version of [Allen Downey](https://github.com/allendowney)'s book _[Think Python, Third Edition](https://greenteapress.com/wp/think-python-3rd-edition/)_ (O'Reilly, 2024).
+The idea and some of the code for this module came from [Tolga Atam](https://github.com/tolgaatam)'s [ColabTurtle](https://github.com/tolgaatam/ColabTurtle/tree/master), which I discovered while reviewing a pre-print version of [Allen Downey](https://github.com/allendowney)'s book _[Think Python, Third Edition](https://greenteapress.com/wp/think-python-3rd-edition/)_ (O'Reilly, 2024).

 ## Design

 Atam's best idea was to use SVG for drawing, which makes the code simple and lightweight, requiring only the Python standard library and the `ipython` module that is always available in Jupyter.